WinnyJazz/LumiLensByWin/README.md

 # Credits

 This project is based on the original work of **Nasha Wanichwecharungruang**.
-The original project serves as the foundation, while LumiLens is being extensively customized with interface redesigns, additional features, and personal implementations ⸜(｡˃ ᵕ ˂ )⸝♡
+The original project serves as the foundation, while LumiLens is being extensively customized with interface redesigns, additional features, and personal implementations.
+Special thanks to Nasha Wanichwecharungruang⸜(｡˃ ᵕ ˂ )⸝♡